canmom/canmom.github.io/fiction/summoning.md

 layout: wormqueen
 category: fiction
 ---
+{% include figure.html src="embed/fiction/a-summoning-cover.webp" alt="Painting.
+A first-person view of a pair of hands with a bloody knife and something severed.
+Behind them, the Fourth Pentacle of Venus." %}

 # A Summoning

 Two months into your apprenticeship, the Master bound demons into your shoulders.
 They erupted in immense boils, which the master methodically lanced; you screamed into a strip of leather, shuddering against the ropes holding you to your chair.